 The properties of variables can be changed via commands or via the "properties" window.
 This window is available both in the "data editor" view and in the main window.
 In the first case, click on a data column to show the respective variable in the "properties" window.
 In the latter case, click on the variable name in the "variables" window.
 Be sure to note the small lock underneath the heading "properties".
 This is a toggle which will provide (or forbid) access to the fields in the "properties" window.

 Changing characteristics of variables

 As of version 11, the new Variables Manager allows to change variable names, labels, types, and formats interactively.
 Just type

 varmanage (no typo! the final r is absent and including it will result in an error message) and a new window will open.
 Or use the menu (you will find the Variables Manager under Data).

-Still, everything you can do in the Variables Manager you can also be achieved via written commands, and this is often easier.
+Still, everything you can do with the Variables Manager you can also be achieved via written commands, and this is often easier.
 You will find some of the pertinent commands in the entries of the section "Handling Data Files".

 © W. Ludwig-Mayerhofer, Stata Guide | Last update: 19 Jul 2020